LoicGrobol/loicgrobol.github.io/index.md

 More specifically, these days I work on:

-- Automatic syntactic parsing of low-resource
+- Automatic syntactic parsing of low-resource languages
 - Human-centric and interpretable evaluation of NLP systems.

 Most of my work — in writing and in code — is available on [Github](https://github.com/loicgrobol)